devkennyy/brawlstars/README.md

-## Brawl Stars Interactive Cheat Sheet
+## Brawl Stars Drafter

-This is a [Next.js](https://nextjs.org/) project.
-It features optimal picks and bans for brawl stars maps, builds for each brawler and more.
+This is a [Next.js](https://nextjs.org/) project that provides users with drafts for each map, counters & best builds.